navarrothiago/upf-bpf/README.md

 First of all, make sure you have installed [git-lfs](https://git-lfs.github.com/).
 The LFS repository is used to store the `bpftool` binary.

-After dowloaded and installed it, clone this repository:
+After downloaded and installed it, clone this repository:

 ```
 git clone https://github.com/navarrothiago/upf-bpf.git